|

 official draft deferment status from his local Draft Board in Newark, Ohio.

 Once that was received in mid-June, arrangements were made for the trip to Venezuela.
+That trip began in Washington on July 6, by train to Miami.

 There, after a few days wait, William and Philinda boarded a Pan American Airways seaplane